Unveiling the Black Box: A Multi-Layer Framework for Explaining Reinforcement Learning-Based Cyber Agents: Experimental Evaluation

 This setup supports phase-aware explainability by segmenting attacker behaviour into early and late stages using the compromise ratio $C_t$, defined as the proportion of compromised nodes, to highlight when strategic shifts occur.

 \textit{\textbf{Results.}} Agents were trained for 20 episodes (200 iterations) in the CTF and CC22 environments, 100 episodes (400 iterations) in CC100, and 200 episodes (400 iterations) in CC500.
-The \textit{early phase} is defined as $C_t < 0.5$, while the \textit{late phase} corresponds to $C_t \geq 0.5$.
-Figure~\ref{fig:MDPlate} shows that early-phase rewards remain modest due to limited visibility and cautious probing.
+The \textit{early phase} is defined as $C_t < 0.5$, while the \textit{late phase} corresponds to $C_t \geq 0.5$. {We select $\tau = 0.5$ as a balanced midpoint separating low-compromise exploratory behaviour from high-compromise exploitative behaviour.
+As shown in Table~\ref{tab:threshold_sensitivity}, varying $\tau$ affects the magnitude of the reward gap between phases but not its direction, the late phase consistently achieves higher cumulative reward than the early phase across all environments and threshold values.
+Lower thresholds assign more reward-rich transitions to the late phase, widening the gap, while higher thresholds reduce it by including more of the trajectory in the early phase.
+The midpoint $\tau = 0.5$ yields a stable and interpretable phase boundary that balances these effects, with consistent trends observed across environments of varying sizes and structural characteristics.} Figure~\ref{fig:MDPlate} shows that early-phase rewards remain modest due to limited visibility and cautious probing.
 In contrast, late-phase curves exhibit higher rewards and steeper growth, reflecting increased access, confidence, and exploitation capability.

 In CyberBattleChain environments, the attack path is fixed, with each compromised node granting access to the next.
 Behavioural variation therefore reflects how efficiently the agent escalates privileges, selects exploits, and avoids traps, rather than differences in path selection.
 The observed late-phase deceleration in these environments likely reflects structural constraints rather than a fundamental strategic shift.
 By contrast, the CTF environment presents a more open topology, where phase-aware analysis reveals how strategies evolve across multiple possible paths, including which services and nodes are prioritised once situational awareness improves.
 Such insights can assist defenders in identifying high-risk assets and anticipating the timing of escalation.